web-dev-london/rest_api/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Inventory Management API

+An Inventory Management API can be useful in business applications where you need to keep track of product stock, orders, and supplier information.
+• Endpoints:

+    •	Inventory Item Endpoints:
+    •	POST /api/inventory/items: Add a new inventory item.
+    •	GET /api/inventory/items: List all inventory items.
+    •	GET /api/inventory/items/[id]: Retrieve a specific inventory item by ID.
+    •	PUT /api/inventory/items: Update an inventory item by ID.
+    •	DELETE /api/inventory/items: Delete an inventory item by ID.
+    •	Order Endpoints:
+    •	POST /api/inventory/orders: Create a new order.
+    •	GET /api/inventory/orders: List all orders.
+    •	GET /api/inventory/orders/[id]: Retrieve a specific order by ID.

+• PUT /api/inventory/orders: Update an order by ID.
+• DELETE /api/inventory/orders: Delete an order by ID.

+    •	Useful For:

+Warehouse management, small businesses, or point-of-sale systems.